• Wed. Nov 12th, 2025

 Greece

-‘Accommodation taxes’ for tourists have been replaced with a new ‘climate tax’, which has increased the costs.
-Prices per person, per night, now start at €1.50, but can rise as high as €15, with reduced rates during the off-season.
+‘Accommodation tax for tourists has been replaced with a new ‘climate tax’.
+This has increased the costs.
+Prices per person, per night, now start at €1.50, but can rise as high as €15.
+Rates are reduced during the off-season.
 Visitors to the islands of Santorini and Mykonos also face a €20 tourist tax at the port in the peak of the summer season.

 A List Of Tourist Taxes Across Europe